UK Calculator Editorial Team

 Current Inflation Context

-As of early 2026, UK CPI inflation stands at approximately 3%, having fallen significantly from its peak of 11.1% in October 2022 during the cost-of-living crisis.
-The Bank of England's target remains 2% annual CPI inflation, and the Monetary Policy Committee continues to adjust the base interest rate to steer inflation back towards that target.
+As of the May 2026 ONS release, UK CPI inflation was 2.8%, having fallen sharply from its peak of 11.1% in October 2022 during the cost-of-living crisis.
+The Bank of England's target remains 2% annual CPI inflation; the Monetary Policy Committee cut the base rate to 3.75% in December 2025 and held it there at the June 2026 meeting as it steers inflation back towards target.

 Disclaimer